Nanfrid/Assignment4JS/README.md

 # Komputer Store

-Assignment 4 for the forntend Accelerated course at Noroff.
+Assignment 4 for the frontend Accelerated course at Noroff.
 It uses a provided API

 ## Assignment4JS